Raku/z/README.md

 z init Some-Dir  # clone all repos and build everything inside Some-Dir
                  # Some-Dir defaults to `.`; must be empty

-z z              # pulls all repos and rebuilds MoarVM, nqp, and Rakudo z f              # pulls updates into all repos z                # re-make rakudo z --test         # re-make rakudo + run make test
+z z              # pulls all repos and rebuilds MoarVM, nqp, and Rakudo from scratch z f              # pulls updates into all repos z                # re-make rakudo z --test         # re-make rakudo + run make test